Shipping Alliances: New Mergers

 - Ocean Alliance: CMA CGM, China Shipping, APL, OOCL, Evergreen

 *HMM was initially set to join 2M Alliance but their entry has since been rejected.
-The trio is now in talks about other partnerships.
+The trio will instead engage in a 2M+H partnership.

 UPDATE (25th November 2016)